AlFaMoDz/SteamIDToBEGUID/README.md

-# SteamIDToBEGUID
+# Description

-Script written in python to transform a SteamID into a BattleEye GUID
+This script written in python will allow you to convert SteamIDs into GUID for BattleEye.

 # Usage

+There are two ways to use it:
+- SteamIDToGUID.py [SteamID]
-SteamIDToGUID.py SteamID
+- SteamIDToGUID.py [TextFile]

 # Requirements